Intreecom/robotlb/tutorial.md

 ```

 As you can see, the address `10.10.1.2/32` is assigned to the interface `enp7s0`.
-Now let's create config that will suit our needs.
-First we need public and private keys for the server.
+Now let's create a config that will suit our needs.
+First, we need public and private keys for the server.
 Run it on the server.

 ```bash